-Find out more about the Educational Practice/Theory Research Group.
+Find out more about the Education Practice/Theory Research Group.

 The Public Services and Governance Research Group brings together scholars from the Faculty of Social Sciences and the University of Stirling providing cutting-edge research on public service change, reform and leadership.
 The Research Group innovates in empirical, methodological and theoretical contributions to the challenges that public service face across the globe.
 The current research priorities of the Group are:

 In our teaching we deliver high-quality professional education across all areas of the Faculty, as well as offering practical ways for organisations to benefit from student projects and research.
 In our research we offer knowledge exchange across sectors, as well as providing leading research of immediate use and benefit to public sector organisations.

 Find out more about the Public Services and Governance Research Group.